La Posta De Mesilla

 The margarita remains the central test for any bar operating in this tradition, and the range in execution across the Southwest is considerable.
 At one end are the frozen, premixed versions that function as a cooling mechanism rather than a drink; at the other are programs that treat the lime-agave-salt triangle as a technical proposition, adjusting ratios to the specific spirit, dialing acid against sweetness with the same discipline applied to any serious sour.
 Bars like Julep in Houston have demonstrated that regionally inflected cocktail programs can carry genuine depth, and operations like Superbueno in New York City have shown how Latin American spirit categories translate to an ambitious bar context.
 The question for a venue embedded in New Mexican tradition is whether the bar program reflects that same seriousness or defaults to its category's lowest common denominator.

 La Posta De Mesilla's bar sits inside a restaurant that has been receiving guests for decades, which creates both an asset and a constraint.
 Long-established venues carry accumulated reputation that newer programs spend years building; they also sometimes carry menu inertia that resists updating drinks to match the technical progress happening at specialist cocktail bars.
 The most interesting tier of American cocktail programs currently, from Kumiko in Chicago to Bar Leather Apron in Honolulu to Allegory in Washington, D.C., treats technique as a non-negotiable baseline while connecting to a specific local or culinary tradition.
-Whether La Posta De Mesilla's program has evolved toward that standard is leading assessed by visiting; what the venue's position in Mesilla's history does guarantee is that the drinking context, adobe rooms, regional ingredients in proximity, a plaza outside that has hosted centuries of community life, is not something a newer operation can replicate by design.
+What the venue's position in Mesilla's history does guarantee is that the drinking context, adobe rooms, regional ingredients in proximity, and the plaza outside create a setting that a newer operation cannot replicate.

 Mesilla's Broader Scene